-Knowledge management is not just a passing fad.
+With the Industry 4.0 revolution along with the increase in data manipulation importance, in 2020 knowledge management is not just a passing fad.
 A fundamental key to any company's success is to capture, preserve and build upon their carefully collected accumulated knowledge.

 There is a reason why ‘how to videos’ and ‘how to websites’ can be found covering every imaginable issue or problem.
 Society has found a way to communicate the best ways of doing any task and making hundreds of thousands of peoples lives much easier.
 I can guarantee every person reading this article has watched or read an article to help them figure out and fix something that has broken.
 So if you, the general population, see massive advantages in knowledge management and sharing, what is holding up your business from doing the same?